Eyewa/eyewa-go-lib/db/README.md

 // https://www.sqlite.org/inmemorydb.html
 "DB_PATH" // options are ":memory:" or file path.

-// optional and only for postgres. option is  "disabled" or left blank
+// optional and only for postgres. option is  "disable" or left blank
 // if blank ssl mode will be in used.
 "DB_SSL_MODE"
 ```